Tomiwa-S/DSpace-7.6_playbook/README.md

 Python and essential build tools should be pre-installed on the target machine.

 The inventory.ini file specifies the target host(s) for deployment.
-Update it as needed:
+Update it as needed:</br>
 <code>[hosts]
 your_target_machine ansible_user=your_user
 </code>